phoenixframework/phoenix_guides/docs/ecto.md

 We've talked a lot about migrations and data-storage, but we haven't yet persisted any of our schemas or changesets.
 We briefly looked at our repo module in `lib/hello/repo.ex` earlier, now it's time to put it to use.
 Ecto Repo's are the interface into a storage system, be it a Database like PostgreSQL, or an external service like a RESTful API.
 The Repo module's purpose is to take care of the finer details of persistence and data querying for us.
 As the caller, we only care about fetching and persisting data.
 The Repo takes care of the underlying Database adapter communication, connection pooling, and error translation for database constraint violations.

-Let's head back over to IEx with `iex -S mix`, and insert a couple users to the database.
+Let's head back over to IEx with `iex -S mix`, and insert a couple of users to the database.

 ```console
 iex> Repo.insert(%User{email: "user1@example.com"})